What is an Industrial Machinery Mechanic?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation and Control: Controlling operations of equipment or systems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-- Bakery Machine Mechanic
+- Sewing Machine Adjuster

-Are There Job Opportunities for Industrial Machinery Mechanics?
+Job Opportunities for Industrial Machinery Mechanics

 The states with the most job growth for Industrial Machinery Mechanic are Nevada, Colorado, and Wyoming.
 Watch out if you plan on working in District of Columbia, Maine, or Alaska.
 These states have the worst job growth for this type of profession.